Choosing a school? You’ve got options.

 There are, however, a few circumstances where a transfer might be possible.
 For example, a student may be able to request a school transfer if they move during the school year, if they are a child of an employee at the school they wish to transfer into, or if they are experiencing a unique hardship that would be mitigated by a transfer.
 For a real-world example, you may wish to check out Lenoir County Public Schools’ transfer request form.

-Find out more about public schools in your state here: North Carolina’s Department of Education.
+Find out more about public schools in your state at the North Carolina Department of Public Instruction.
+You can also learn more about open enrollment at “Public Schools Without Boundaries: A 50-State Ranking.”

 Charter schools represent another free, public school choice that is open to all students.
 These schools are distinct from traditional public schools in that they have extra freedom to innovate.
 Charters are accountable to authorizing entities for student achievement.
 Charter schools can share the fruits of their innovation with traditional classrooms.

-The 2022-2023 school year marks 25 years since charter schools first opened in North Carolina.
+The 2022-2023 school year marked 25 years since charter schools first opened in North Carolina.
 Today, the state has about 200 public charter schools and more than 8% of public school students attend a charter school.
-Eight additional charter schools are expected to open for the 2022-2023 school year.
+Six additional charter schools are approved to open in 2024.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a Spanish immersion program or offering a rigorous STEAM curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.